Skip Breadcrumb Links

 - Can your landlord take your stuff? - This booklet explains what landlords can do with personal property that tenants leave behind when they move or are evicted.

-- Landlord and Tenant Board - Provides information about the RTA and to resolve disputes between most residential landlords and tenants.
+- Landlord and Tenant Board - Provides information about the RTA and resolves disputes between most residential landlords and tenants.

 - What Tenants Need to Know About the Law - Topics covered include rent increases, deposits and other charges, repairs and maintenance, privacy, moving out, and eviction.